 If an update is available, select it and click Upgrade.
 If multiple updates are available (for example, 1.7.1, 1.7.2 and 1.8.0), install the next major revision (1.8.0).

-Updating v.
-2.1.0 to 2.1.2 preserves the private node’s registration and network configuration (proxy, DNS, static IP).
+Updating from v.
+2.1.0 to v.
+2.1.2 or later preserves the private node’s registration and network configuration (proxy, DNS, static IP).
 In earlier versions, these settings are overwritten during the upgrade and need to be restored manually.

 Client-side certificates installed on your private node by the AlertSite staff via Remote Support are not preserved during the upgrade and will need to be reinstalled.

-Certificates installed via the certificate upload feature (supported in Private Node Server 2.1.2) will be reinstalled automatically.
+Certificates installed via the certificate upload feature (introduced in Private Node Server 2.1.2) will be reinstalled automatically.